luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 {: .output}

 Sometimes we'll make a mistake and need to cancel a job.
-This can be done with the `cancel` command.
+This can be done with the `scancel` command.
 Let's submit a job and then cancel it using its job number.

 ```